DeMONLab-BioFINDER/karlsson_synthetic_taupet/README.md

-├── datasets/                    # dir for training, validation and test data │   └── simulated_examples/      # simulated dataset for reference and correct formatting ├── examples/                    # examples of how to train and evaluate a new model ├── notebooks                    # notebooks to evaluate results and create plots similar to those in the article ├── outputs/                     # dir for outputs during training and evaluation │   ├── ckpt/                    # saved checkpoints during training │   ├── eval/                    # saved csv summary files during evaluation │   ├── figures/                 # saved figures
+├── datasets/                    # dir for training, validation and test data │   └── simulated_examples/      # simulated dataset for reference and correct formatting ├── examples/                    # examples of how to train and evaluate a new model ├── notebooks/                   # notebooks to evaluate results and create plots similar to those in the article ├── outputs/                     # dir for outputs during training and evaluation │   ├── ckpt/                    # saved checkpoints during training │   ├── eval/                    # saved csv summary files during evaluation │   ├── figures/                 # saved figures
 │   ├── logs/                    # saved logs during training
 │   └── synthetic_test_scans/    # saved generated synthetic tau-PET scans during evaluation
-├── pretrained_models            # dir for saved models
+├── pretrained_models/           # dir for saved models
 │   └── unet_taupet_v1/          # fitted synthetic tau-PET model
-└── src                          # source code
+└── src/                         # source code
     ├── models/                  # code for creating and training new models └── utils/                   # code for help functions, pre-trained scalers, and composite definitions
 ```